DanielMartensson/MataveID/examples/fisherfacesExample.md

 Done
 Train a neural network with Support Vector Machine What type of C value do you want for SVM: 1
-What type of lambda(regularization) value do you want for SVM: 2.5 Type in what type of activation function you want to use(sigmoid, tanh, ReLU, Leaky ReLU): ReLU Neural Network success with accuracy: 1.000000 at class: 1 Neural Network success with accuracy: 1.000000 at class: 2 Neural Network success with accuracy: 1.000000 at class: 3 Neural Network success with accuracy: 1.000000 at class: 4 Neural Network success with accuracy: 1.000000 at class: 5 Neural Network success with accuracy: 1.000000 at class: 6 Neural Network success with accuracy: 1.000000 at class: 7 Neural Network success with accuracy: 1.000000 at class: 8 Neural Network success with accuracy: 1.000000 at class: 9 Neural Network success with accuracy: 1.000000 at class: 10 Neural Network success with accuracy: 1.000000 at class: 11 Neural Network success with accuracy: 1.000000 at class: 12 Neural Network success with accuracy: 1.000000 at class: 13 Neural Network success with accuracy: 1.000000 at class: 14 Neural Network success with accuracy: 1.000000 at class: 15 Saving model_w, model_b, activation parameter vector A, activation parameter vector B and function type inside fisherf aces_model.mat
+What type of lambda(regularization) value do you want for SVM: 10
+Training: Neural Network success with accuracy: 1.000000 at class: 1
+Training: Neural Network success with accuracy: 1.000000 at class: 2
+Training: Neural Network success with accuracy: 1.000000 at class: 3
+Training: Neural Network success with accuracy: 1.000000 at class: 4
+Training: Neural Network success with accuracy: 1.000000 at class: 5
+Training: Neural Network success with accuracy: 1.000000 at class: 6
+Training: Neural Network success with accuracy: 1.000000 at class: 7
+Training: Neural Network success with accuracy: 1.000000 at class: 8
+Training: Neural Network success with accuracy: 1.000000 at class: 9
+Training: Neural Network success with accuracy: 1.000000 at class: 10
+Training: Neural Network success with accuracy: 1.000000 at class: 11
+Training: Neural Network success with accuracy: 1.000000 at class: 12
+Training: Neural Network success with accuracy: 1.000000 at class: 13
+Training: Neural Network success with accuracy: 1.000000 at class: 14
+Training: Neural Network success with accuracy: 1.000000 at class: 15 The accuracy of this model is: 100
+Saving model_w, model_b, and activation_function inside fisherfaces_model.mat
 Done
 >>
 ```